openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 scraping fewer targets.

-These modifications are currently not possible, because the OpenShift operators manage their service/pod monitors (either directly or via the cluster version operator) and any manual modification would be reverted.
+These modifications are currently not possible, because the OpenShift operators manage their monitors (either directly or via the cluster-version-operator) and any manual modification would be reverted.
 This proposal outlines a solution for allowing users to control the amount of data being collected which can meet their needs.

 ## Motivation